ldoocy/project_template/README.md

 Potential real-world applications include safe evacuation (e.g., stampede prevention), sustainable behavior (e.g., recycling), healthy behavior (e.g., being more physically active, preventing spread of disease), design to improve quality of life through design features like elements from nature ([Kaplan, 1995; Ulrich, 1979](#references)), and collaboration ([Pinter-Wollman, Fiore, & Theraulaz, 2017](#references); see Figure 1 for example).
 Using an interdisciplinary approach to integrate agent based modeling and social science, we seek to simulate the effect of physical spaces on human behavior as a function of personality.

-Drawing from Helbing's work on pedestrian simulation, we not only further validate the original social force model, but extend it by adding a new variable to account for personality differences.
+Drawing from Helbing's work on pedestrian simulation, we not only further validate the original social force model using AnyLogic (), but extend it by adding a new variable to account for personality differences.

 ![https://www.officelovin.com/2015/08/16/a-tour-of-ubers-new-san-francisco-office-expansion/](images/uber-office.jpg)